slin96/master-thesis/README.md

 - but operators are way too high-level for our use case

 ## To Review TODO
-- The Missing Piece in Complex Analytics: Low Latency, Scalable Model Management and Serving with Velox
 - Online Model Management via Temporally Biased Sampling
 - https://neptune.ai
 - An Intermediate Representation for Optimizing Machine Learning Pipelines